TOP 10 FREQUENTLY ASKED QUESTIONS

 5. Where do your students go after Middle School?

 Cedar Hill Prep School’s Eighth-grade Graduates are accepted into and attend some of the most prominent independent day/boarding and public high schools in NJ.
 Our Founder partners with families of graduating students to see that each child is placed into a school that best suits his or her social intelligence and learning style.
-More information, including a list of schools for our most recent graduates, can be found here.
+Please click here to see our High School Acceptances.

 6. Are the students able to transition seamlessly into High Schools, considering they are going from a small school to many large schools?